kadena-io/juno/README.md

        then the Follower replicates the LogEntry (and thus the CMD) , creates an Append Entries Response RPC (AER) for the AE, signs the AER with its Private Key, and distributes the AER to every node.
 6. Finally, every node independently processes the other node's AER's, validating each against their Public Key.
+7. When enough evidence has been collected, each node increases its commit index (independently).

 ## What's Coming up Next (Updated: April 2016)